louiz/biboumi/doc/biboumi.1.rst

     * SHA-1 fingerprint of the TLS certificate to trust: if you know the hash of the certificate that the server is supposed to use, and you only want to accept this one, set its SHA-1 hash in this field.
+    * Nickname: A nickname that will be used instead of the nickname provided in the initial presence sent to join a channel.
+This can be used if the user always wants to have the same nickname on a given server, and not have to bother with setting that nick in all the bookmarks on that server.
+The nickname can still manually be changed with a standard nick change presence.
     * Server password: A password that will be sent just after the connection, in a PASS command.
 This is usually used in private servers, where you’re only allowed to connect if you have the password.
 Note that, although